Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Riftmaker**: When you cast a teleportation spell you can spent 2 additional mana to double the range.

-**Hunger of the Void**: When you deal damage with a spell you gain a stack of _hunger_.
-When you have 5 stacks of _hunger_ your next spells deal 3d6 additional necrotic damage and you heal for the same amount.
+**Hunger of the Void**: When you deal damage with a spell you gain a stack of _hunger_ up to a maximum of five.
+When you have 5 stacks of _hunger_ your next spells consumes all charges and deals 3d6 additional necrotic damage and you heal for the same amount.
+If the spell has multiple damage sources, the first source of damage consumes the charges.

 _You gain +2 to your spell attack and save dc_